anyshake/homepage/docs/anyshake-observer/installing-observer.md

 slug: /installing-observer
 ---

-This section will guide you through the installation process for AnyShake Observer.
+This section will guide you through the installation process for **AnyShake Observer**.

 ## Supported Platforms